 Rather than disappoint your girlfriend, wife, or significant other with a weak Whitman’s sampler, throw a little more money and a lot more quality at the situation.
 We suggest you try Portland, Oregon’s Alma Chocolate this Valentine’s Day.
 We’re confident you’ll be feeling the love afterward.

-Alma Chocolate began, like so many small business, at home in founder Sarah Hart’s kitchen.
+Alma Chocolate began, like so many small businesses, at home in founder Sarah Hart’s kitchen.
 It was 2005.
 The catalyst?
 The Easter Bunny.
 Or rather, the crappy chocolate versions of it that pop up every year beginning in late February.

 When it came time for Hart to pack her son’s Easter basket that year, Hart was “completely frustrated with what was available quality-wise.
 It was all just waxy.
 People have lived and died over the cacao trade (historically, and even still), so it should be amazing.”